instaloader/instaloader/README.rst

 You may also use parts of Instaloader as library to do other interesting things.

-For example, to get a list of all followees of a profile as well as their follower count, do
+For example, to get a list of all followees and a list of all followers of a profile, do

 .. code:: python